-- (i) There is a canonical stratification of S in closed reduced subschemes such that f is flat over the strata.
-This follows from generic flatness since S is noetherian (Remark 1.3).
-In the complex-analytic setting this is a theorem of Frisch. - (ii) Étale-locally around any point $s \in S$, there is a maximal closed subscheme Z of S passing through s with the following universal property: $f|Z$ is flat and any morphism $g: S' \to S$ from a connected scheme S' such that $f{S'}$ is flat and $s \in g(S)$, factors through Z. - (iii) Blowing up Z as in (ii) improves the non-flatness at every point of the inverse image of Z.
+- (i) There is a canonical filtration of S in open subschemes such that f is flat over the reduced strata.
+This follows from generic flatness since S is noetherian (Remark 1.4).
+In the complex-analytic setting this is a theorem of Frisch. - (ii) Étale-locally around any point $s \in S$, there is a maximal closed subscheme Z of S passing through s with the following universal property: $f|Z$ is flat and any morphism $g: S' \to S$ from a connected scheme S' such that $f{S'}$ is flat and $s \in g(S')$, factors through Z. - (iii) Blowing up Z as in (ii) improves the non-flatness at every point of the inverse image of Z.

 Raynaud-Gruson proves (ii) for schemes using their method of dévissage [RG71, Thms.
 4.1.2].
 Hironaka proves (ii) and (iii) for analytic spaces using pseudo-free presentations which is a complex-analytic analogue of the dévissage method [Hir75, Thm.
 2.4].
-In our treatment, we deduce (ii) from the existence of the universal flattening (Proposition 1.4) without dévissage.
-To establish (iii), however, dévissage is used (Lemma 1.15).
+In our treatment, we deduce (ii) from the existence of the universal flattening (Proposition 1.5) without dévissage.
+To establish (iii), however, dévissage is used (Lemma 1.18).

 The ultimate goal of both Hironaka's algorithm and our algorithm is to make Z globally defined so that it can be blown-up.
-We do this by "resolving the flattening monomorphism" (Lemma 1.8) and this uses the canonical flattening stratification.
-Hironaka accomplishes this in [Hir75, §4], also using the canonical flattening stratification but I do not know to which extent the algorithms are essentially equivalent.
+We do this by "resolving the flattening monomorphism" (Proposition 1.12) and this uses the canonical flattening filtration.
+Hironaka accomplishes this in [Hir75, §4], also using the canonical flattening filtration but with a more complicated algorithm.
+His blow-ups are in permissible centers D. In particular, $f|D$ is flat whereas this is essentially never the case in our algorithm (Example 1.13).
+Hironaka also assumes that S is reduced.